mahmadr10/CN-assignment-2/README.md

 https://drive.google.com/file/d/1W_wnuB9EXqMyOHVNeis8IZC1i2oWAbV8/view?usp=sharing

-Approach:
+Video File Transfer via TCP (Client-Server Model)
-This assignment implements a client-server model over TCP using sockets in GNU C. The objective is to transfer a video file from a sender (client) to a receiver (server).
-The sender uses GTK for a GUI to select the file and monitor progress, while the receiver saves the video in a designated file.
-Below is the revised approach.
+This assignemnt implements a client-server model using GNU C and TCP sockets for transferring video files.
+The sender (client) uses a GTK GUI for file selection and monitoring, while the receiver (server) saves the file.

-                                    Architecture and Workflow
+Architecture

-1. Sender (Client) Side
+Sender (Client):
-•	Open and read the video file in binary mode.
+Reads the video file in binary mode.
-•	Split the video file into fixed-size segments (e.g., 1KB or 4KB chunks).
+Splits the file into fixed-size chunks (e.g., 1KB/4KB).
-•	Use a TCP socket to connect to the receiver (server).
-•	Transmit each segment one by one until the complete file is sent.
+Sends chunks to the server over a TCP connection.
-•	Indicate the end of the transmission with a special marker or message (e.g., EOF).
+Signals end-of-transmission with a termination message (e.g., "EOF").

-•	Close the socket once the video file is fully transmitted.
-2. Receiver (Server) Side
+Receiver (Server):
-•	Set up a TCP listening socket to accept incoming connections.
+Accepts incoming client connections.
-•	Open a new video file to write the incoming data in binary mode.
+Saves received chunks to a new video file in binary mode.
-•	Receive the video in segments and write them to the newly created file.
-•	Monitor for the EOF indicator to detect the end of the file transmission.
+Monitors for the "EOF" marker to finalize the transfer.
-•	Close the file and socket after the file transfer is complete.

 Steps to Implement

-Sender Side (Client)
+Sender (Client):
-1. Create a TCP socket using the socket() system call.
+Create a TCP socket (socket()).
-2. Connect to the server using connect().
+Connect to the server (connect()).
-3. Open the video file in binary mode using fopen().
+Open the video file (fopen() in binary mode).
-4. Read the file in chunks using fread() inside a loop.
-5. Transmit each chunk using the send() system call.
-6. Send a termination message (e.g., EOF) to signal the end of the file transfer.
-7. Close the file and socket after transmission is complete.
+Read and send chunks (fread() + send()).
+Signal end-of-transmission ("EOF") and close the socket.

-Receiver Side (Server)
+Receiver (Server):
-1. Create a listening socket using the socket() system call.
+Create a listening socket (socket() + bind() + listen()).
-2. Bind the socket to a port using bind().
-3. Use listen() to wait for incoming client connections.
-4. Accept incoming connections using accept().
+Accept client connections (accept()).
-5. Open a new video file in binary mode using fopen() to store the received data.
+Open a new video file for writing (fopen() in binary mode).
-6. Use recv() in a loop to receive data and write it to the file using fwrite().
-7. Detect the EOF message to terminate the loop.
+Receive and write chunks (recv() + fwrite()).
-8. Close the file and socket after the transfer is complete.
+Detect "EOF", close the file and socket.

+Technologies Used:
+GNU C for socket programming.
+GTK for GUI (on the client side).
+This structure ensures efficient, reliable video file transfer over a TCP connection.